gazebosim/gz-sim/tutorials/spacecraft_thrusters.md

 gz topic -p 'normalized:[1.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]' -t /dart/command/motor_speed --msgtype gz.msgs.Actuators
 ```

 This command will send the maximum force of a thruster over one sampling time.
-Repeating the command above a second time will cause the spacecraft to move faster.

 Below, an image of the spacecraft:
 ![Spacecraft](./files/spacecraft/dart.png)